glasser/faye-websocket-node/README.md

 abstraction other than the standard [WebSocket API](http://dev.w3.org/html5/websockets/).

-It also provides an abstraction for handling [EventSource](http://dev.w3.org/html5/eventsource/) connections, which are one-way connections that allow the server to push data to the client.
+It also proviedes an abstraction for handling [EventSource](http://dev.w3.org/html5/eventsource/) connections, which are one-way connections that allow the server to push data to the client.
 They are based on streaming HTTP responses and can be easier to access via proxies than